-The Ship: a ‘palace for the worker’
+Housing complex Het Schip is a ‘palace for the worker’

-The building ‘The Ship’ was built between 1914 and 1921 by Dutch architect Michel de Klerk.
-It has a strange, organic shape, that flows and looks like a ship.
-The complicated brickwork, walls covered with roof tiles, the windows with horizontal bars and many elegant but useless towers as wells as decorative sculptures make it a typical building in the architectural style of Amsterdam School.
+Het Schip was built between 1914 and 1921 by Dutch architect Michel de Klerk.
+The building has a strange, organic shape that flows and looks like a ship.
+The complicated brickwork, the walls covered with roof tiles, the windows with horizontal bars and many elegant but useless towers, as well as decorative sculptures, make it a typical building in the architectural style of Amsterdam School.

-It was the idea of the architects of the Amsterdam School that working class people should live among beauty.
+It was the idea of the architects of the Amsterdam School that working-class people should live among beauty.
 Thus they created a living space that would ‘uplift’ the worker and his family.
 ‘A palace for the worker’, they called it.
-It was the first time such care, investment and dedication was put into the building of worker’s homes.
+It was the first time such care, investment and dedication were put into the building of workers’ homes.

 Amsterdam School architecture

-Museum The Ship Amsterdam
+Museum The Ship in Amsterdam

 A free tour is included when you visit Amsterdam Museum The Ship.
-The knowledgable tour guide takes you around the building, inside the old post office, inside a replica of a slum house and to a replica of a typical 1920’s family home.
-Tours can be in English, but if you want to be sure: the 3 pm tour is always in English.
+The knowledgeable tour guide takes you around the building, inside the old post office, inside a replica of a slum house and to a replica of a typical 1920s family home.

-How to get there
+How to get there to Museum The Ship